maziac/DeZog/documentation/Usage.md

 CSpect needs to run before the debug session starts and needs to be connected via a socket interface ([DZRP](https://github.com/maziac/DeZog/blob/master/design/DeZogProtocol.md)).
 CSpect does not offer a socket interface to DeZog by itself it needs the help of the [Dezog CSpect Plugin](https://github.com/maziac/DeZogPlugin).

+Since CSpect v2.15.2 the DeZogPlugin is included with CSpect.
-You need to install it first.
+For earlier CSpect versions you would have to install it by yourself.
 Please see [here](https://github.com/maziac/DeZogPlugin/blob/master/Readme.md#plugin-installation).

 You need to enable CSpect in your Z80 program's launch.json configuration, e.g.: